 Gas Boilers:

-• Common, reliable, and simple to install
+• Common, reliable, and easy to install

 Ground Source Heat Pumps:

-SECTION 02
+02

 Installation Costs & Government Incentives